cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 A transaction may only have one class.
 If it is not assigned any specific class, it will be assigned a *default class*, which is a special class always present in any set of classes.
 This is analogous to the _native VLAN_ for untagged traffic in an 802.1Q network.
-Because no transaction can belong to two or more classes, transaction classes form disjoint sets, that is, the intersection between classes is empty.
+Because no transaction can belong to two or more classes, transaction classes form disjoint sets, that is, the intersection between any two classes is empty.
 Also, all transactions in the mempool are the union of the transactions in all classes.